Overview

 C01 | Sys-gen | Club | {since: 2005} |

-This query retrieves all nodes connected to Brainy
+To retrieve all nodes connected to Brainy

-with outgoing edges labeled Follows
+with Follows

 or Joins

-MATCH (:User {name: 'Brainy'})-[:Follows|Joins]->(n)
+MATCH (:User {name: 'Brainy'})-[:Follows|Joins]-(n)

 RETURN n